 Renamed Autodromo Hermanos Rodriguez in the brothers’ honour, the track returned to the calendar in 1986, having been re-profiled.
 This stint provided a number of exciting races, with a bumpy track surface and the infamous Peraltada corner.
 The well-worn track fell off the calendar after the 1992 event due to a lack of funds to modernise the facility.

 After a 23-year absence, the event returned once more in 2015, with the track having been redesigned once again by Hermann Tilke.
 While the Peraltada corner has been lost, the circuit has gained a unique stadium section, offering fans an opportunity to make themselves heard as the cars pass by at slower speeds.

 The Mexican Grand Prix is often voted the best of the F1 season to attend and attracts sell-out crowds.
-A new 3-year deal that will keep Mexico on the F1 calendar for a further three years (until at least 2022) was announced in August 2019.
-The event, which was cancelled due to the COVID-19 pandemic in 2020, returned to the Formula 1 calendar in 2021 with a new name: the Mexico City Grand Prix.
+The event was cancelled due to the COVID-19 pandemic in 2020 but returned in 2021 with a new name, the Mexico City Grand Prix.
 The race saw Sergio Perez become the first Mexican driver to finish on the podium at his home race.
 The Mexico City Grand Prix has a contract to remain on the F1 calendar until at least 2025.

 Learn more: Mexican Grand Prix in Numbers